 Quick and Cool Facts

-- The pelagic cormorant is among the least gregrious or social of the cormorants, nesting on steep cliffs along rocky and exposed shorelines, either in loose colonies or far from nearest neighbors.
+The pelagic cormorant is among the least gregarious or social of the cormorants, nesting on steep cliffs along rocky and exposed shorelines, either in loose colonies or far from nearest neighbors.

 The pelagic cormorant is the smallest and most delicate of the north Pacific cormorants.
 It is slender in appearance, with a long tail, a slim dark bill, and a head that is no wider than its neck.
 When in flight, the head and neck are held out in a straight profile parallel to the water.
 Basic plumage is black with a glossy iridescent green and violet-bronze on the body, and violet-purple on the neck.
 Breeding plumage is similar to basic plumage but also includes white flank patches, red facial skin at the base of bill, double head crests, and white plumes along the neck and upper-back region.
 Immature birds are dark brown, with the same proportions as adults.
 Other coastal cormorants are bulkier, with slower wingbeats.